Our firefighters proudly serve the citizens of the Northeast Stokes fire district

 To Contact Chief Clark, Click link below to Email.
 To contact ASST.
 Chief Webb, Click link below to Email.
 To Contact the Firehouse, Click link below to

-The Northeast Stokes Fire & Rescue Dept. thanks you for all the support we get from our community, with outit we would not be able to assist our community.Northeast Stokes Volunteer Fire Department started out with 37 members.
-On December 21st 1988 the original charterwas amended to change the name to Northeast Stokes Volunteer Fire Department and Rescue Squad Inc.Northeast Stokes Volunteer Fire & Rescue runs approximately 545 calls per year with an average response time of6 minutes.
+The Northeast Stokes Vol. Fire & Rescue Dept. thanks you for all the support we get from our community, with outit we would not be able to assist our community.Northeast Stokes Vol. Fire Department started out with 37 members.
+On December 21st 1988 the original charterwas amended to change the name to Northeast Stokes Vol. Fire Department and Rescue Squad Inc.Northeast Stokes Volunteer Fire & Rescue runs approximately 545 calls per year with an average response time of6 minutes.
 Since going on the County fire service tax, the Department has concentrated on building up the apparatus andequipment used by the Department in service to the community.
 However, without the dedication of our members, all theapparatus and equipment could not be used.The goals of the Department for the coming years are to mantain the highest level of training and the mosteffective equipment and apparatus needed for the services rendered to our community, and surrounding communitieson mutual aid and Stokes County.

 Effective Through Teamwork